 Follow the water conservation measures implemented by the Wilton Water and Sewer Authority to conserve outside water use.
 For July, August and September odd numbered homes on odd days can use outside water from 7-9 AM and 7-9 PM while even numbered homes on even days can use outside water from 7-9 AM and 7-9 PM.

 SYSTEM IMPROVEMENTS

-The following improvements were made to the water system in 2014:
+There were no major capital improvements made to the water system in 2017.